dfelinto/blender-manual/render/output/video.rst

    Prepare one version with odd field order and another with even field order, and look at them on a television screen.
    The one with the right field order will look smooth and the other one horrible.
-   Doing this simple test will save you *hours* of wasted rendering time…
+   Doing this simple test will save you *hours* of wasted rendering time...

 .. admonition:: Fields and Composite Nodes